The Daily Pennsylvanian is a student-run nonprofit.

 The fourth annual Distinguished Lecture in African Studies was hosted at the Colloquium level of Huntsman Hall on Oct.
 21. Credit: Abhiram Juvvadi

-Penn's Center for Africana Studies hosted the lecture in partnership with the Lauder Institute, the Wharton School, Penn Social Policy & Practice, and Gender, Sexuality and Women’s Studies at Penn.
+Penn’s Center for Africana Studies hosted the lecture in partnership with the Lauder Institute, the Wharton School, Penn School of Social Policy & Practice, and Gender, Sexuality and Women’s Studies at Penn.
 Gbowee, widely known for her leadership in the Liberian peace movement and her advocacy for women’s roles in conflict resolution, spoke about her experiences and the vital role women play in peacebuilding efforts across Africa.

 Around 50 attendees were present, including both undergraduate and graduate students as well as faculty.